dmeverly/dmeverly.github.io/Pages/about.md

 ---

-Driven by real-world challenges and powered by technical training, I’m passionate about using AI/ML to design smarter, safer systems — and excited to apply these skills across industries.
+Driven by real-world clinical experience and powered by technical training, I’m passionate about using AI/ML to design smarter, safer systems — and excited to apply these skills across industries.

-<div style="text-align:right;"><a href="/Pages/tech/">More on AI & Security →</a></div>